angelo-soyannwo/EC463-Senior-Design-Stand-Alone-Solar-Project-Github/README.md

 npm run dev
 ```

-This will serve the react front end on http://localhost:5173/
+This will serve the react frontend on http://localhost:5173/ default unless you are running another app on that port (I think)